 She often starts a painting by viewing several photographs of a place and then with an initial immediacy she lets the brush and materials articulate her response, painting intuitively and from memory.
 Materials, layers, details and brush marks are almost as important to Alanna as the overall piece.
 Alanna works in several mediums including oil and acrylic paint and enjoys the way the materials force her to paint with various responses.

-Alanna's approach is inspired by the likes of Henri Matisse, Joan Mitchell, Helen Frankenthaler, Monet, Peter Doig, Georgia O'Keeffe and many more.
+Alanna's approach is inspired by the likes of Henri Matisse, Daivd Hockney, Pierre Bonnard, Joan Mitchell, Claude Monet, Peter Doig, Georgia O'Keeffe and many more.

 Join my mailing list